PDC BIT Cutter Material

 This temperature barrier of 730 deg C presented serious barriers to improved performance of PCD cutter bits.
 Manufacturers experimented with improving the thermal stability of the cutters, and Thermally Stable Polycrystalline Diamond Bits were developed.
 These bits are more stable at higher temperatures because the cobalt binder has been removed, eliminating internal stresses caused by differential expansion.
 Since most of the binder is interconnected, extended treatment with acids can leach most of it.

 The bonds between adjacent diamond particles are unaffected, retaining 50-80% of the compacts’ strength.
-Leached PCD is thermally stable in inert or reducing atmospheres to 1200 deg C but will degrade at 875 deg C in the presence of oxygen.
-Due to the nature of the manufacturing process the thermally stable polycrystalline (TSP) diamond cannot be integrally bonded to a WC substrate.
-Therefore, not only is the PCD itself weaker, but the excellent strength of an integrally bonded Tungsten Carbide (WC) substrate is sacrificed.
+Leached PCD is thermally stable in inert or reducing atmospheres to 1200 degrees C but will degrade at 875 degrees C in the presence of oxygen.
+Due to the nature of the manufacturing process, the thermally stable polycrystalline (TSP) diamond cannot be integrally bonded to a WC substrate.
+Therefore, the PCD itself is weaker, and the excellent strength of an integrally bonded Tungsten Carbide (WC) substrate is sacrificed.
 Without the WC substrate, the TSP diamond is restricted to small sizes (Figure 3) and must be set into a matrix similar to natural diamonds.